Infineon/StreamGen/README.md

-# streamgen
+# StreamGen

-Framework for simulating stream datasets
+A framework and implementation for simulating stream datasets